 Photovoltaics - Watts per Area

-Here you can estimate quick and easy, which power can be placed on a completely filled area.
+Here you can estimate quick and easy, which power can be placed theoretically on a completely filled area.
 The area loss refers to frame and gap, for this three percent is a good estimation.
 Area loss and two of the three other values have to be entered, the fourth value will be calculated.
 If the total power is calculated, the unit watt (W), kilowatts (kW) or megawatts (MW) will be selected automatically.

 Solar - Photovoltaics - Calculator | German: Photovoltaik - Rechner